andr3wV/CoreMLEmotionDetect/README.md

 The model was trained for 30 epochs using the Adam optimizer and categorical cross-entropy loss.
 Test accuracy reached ~70%.

-Also included is a non VGGFace (facial-expression-recognition50.ipynb) which achieved an accuracy of ~55%.
+I also made a non VGGFace model [here](https://colab.research.google.com/drive/1ljnCpndHomjXc5PDkJ2gsF9hbuMgynwg?usp=sharing) which achieved a worse accuracy of ~55%.

 ## Results